Updated: Jul 8

 3. Take single-serve snacks along such as dried fruit, nuts, cheese, popcorn or trail-mix.
 If you feel your stamina waning, you’ll have a few items at your fingertips to munch on.
 Don’t forget to add a travel-size bottle of hand sanitizer to your hand-bag—they are always a good thing to keep with you on any outing.

 4. After three or four hours take a break.
 Try to choose a quiet spot away from the food court if you’re in the mall.
-If your choice is for a snack, choose a nutrient rich foods such as a peanut butter sandwich, lean wrap, fresh vegetable dippers or crackers with hummus, fresh fruit with cheese or low-fat Greek-style yogurt.
-Try to avoid high-sugar choices that create a quick rush of energy or sugar-high that can followed by a feeling of sluggishness.
+If your choice is for a snack, choose a nutrient rich food such as a peanut butter sandwich, lean wrap, fresh vegetable dippers or crackers with hummus, fresh fruit with cheese or low-fat Greek-style yogurt.
+Try to avoid high-sugar choices that create a quick rush of energy or sugar-high that can be followed by a feeling of sluggishness.

 5. Keep yourself hydrated—when you don’t drink enough fluids this can leave you feeling tired.
 Water is the best thirst-quencher; 100% juice drinks or fruit smoothies in 8-oz. to 10-oz. portions are also good choices.
 Avoid excessive coffee intake—too much caffeine will stimulate your appetite and may increase anxiety.